Photo courtesy of Amma Ash, Be Free Be Fly Ministry

 Official Bio

-Natasha “Tasha Marie” Cheatham is a storyteller from Nap (Indianapolis, IN), and the founder of Minority Recovery Collective Inc. (MRCI, “mercy”).
-With over 15 years of experience, Tasha advocates for the need to recover from oppression and restore the natural order of living.
+Natasha “Tasha Marie” Cheatham is a storyteller from Nap (Indianapolis, IN), and the founder of Mercy (MRCI, Minority Recovery Collective Inc.).
+With over 15 years of experience, Tasha advocates for the need for Earth + Earthlings to recover from oppression and restore the natural order of living.

-Through her work, Tasha bridges principles of art, hospitality, public health, and recovery together to provide culturally curated programs and services that support, affirm, and sustain the wellness of folks across the African diaspora.
-She leads as an advocate for the recovery of Black folks, Black families, and Black communities from oppression and oppressive systems.
+Through her work, Tasha bridges principles of art, hospitality, public health, and recovery together to provide culturally curated events, programs, and services that support, affirm, and sustain the wellness of folks across the African diaspora.
+Her work guides individuals back to their natural, God-given freedom — where well-being is not something earned, it’s something remembered.
+Through gentle structure, spiritual grounding, and authentic self-agreement, Tasha supports others as they reclaim the intimacy, harmony, and free will they were born with.
+She leads as an advocate for the recovery of all folks, all families, and all communities from oppression and oppressive systems.

-Tasha currently serves as President of the Board of MRCI and is an advisor and mentor with The Antidotes program.
+Tasha currently serves as President of the Board for MRCI.